 Elin Eriksen Ødegaard is research director at 'KINDknow - centre for Systemic Research on Diversity and Sustainable Futures', also called BARNkunne in Norwegian.
 She is a capacity builder with commitments to sustainability and equity in early years.

-She researches in the areas of early childhood education and teacher education with particular attention to conditions for children's cultural formation and teachers transformative practices and how children and teachers create mening and explore through play, work, collaborative narratives and dialogic engagement.
-She produced the animated film 'Becoming .- the first 1000 days of early childhood'.
+She researches in the areas of early childhood education and teacher education with particular attention to conditions for children's cultural formation and teachers transformative practices.
+Keywords in her research are often: play, exploration, collaborative narratives and dialogic engagement.
+She produced the animated film 'Becoming .- the first 1000 days of early childhood.

-Prize: FoU Prisen - 2013 For excellency in research concerning children's collaborate meaning-making, narratives and play and for capasicity building and research leadership.
+Prize: FoU Prisen - 2013 For excellence in research concerning children's collaborative meaning-making, narratives and play and for capacity building and research leadership.

 Current roles of trust